Style Workshop Week 7: Build Your Wishlist

 The goal is to get to a point where it’s your taste that limits your shopping rather than your budget.
 With more refined taste and laser-focus on your true wardrobe goals, you may naturally find that you end up shopping less - and when you do, your “hit rate” for pieces that you constantly wear will be much higher.
 This is about shopping with a purpose.

 If you are a naturally pragmatic shopper, this will likely be a breeze, although we still hope you’ll pick up a few new tips.
 But for the rest of us who would probably benefit from attending a Shopaholics Anonymous meeting, this may be our toughest week yet.
-But we are here to work through it together - and as always, friends are available to chat on our private Slack channel.

 The Lesson